jundalisay/sp/content/en/research/montesquieu/spirit-of-the-laws/book-2/chapter-3.md

 He was soon struck with surprize, and said, “I should never have thought that these things were so easy.”

-The same may be said of the princes of the East, who, being educated in a prison, where eunuchs corrupt their hearts and debase their understandings, and where they are frequently kept ignorant of their high rank, when drawn forth in order to be placed on the throne, they are at first confounded; but, as soon as they have chosen a vizir, and abandoned themselves in their seraglio to the most brutal passions, pursuing, in the midst of a prostituted court, every capricious extravagance, they could never have dreamt to find matters so easy.
+The same may be said of the princes of the East, who, being educated in a prison, where eunuchs corrupt their hearts and debase their understandings, and where they are frequently kept ignorant of their high rank, when drawn forth in order to be placed on the throne, they are at first confounded.

+But, as soon as they have chosen a vizir, and abandoned themselves in their seraglio to the most brutal passions, pursuing, in the midst of a prostituted court, every capricious extravagance, they could never have dreamt to find matters so easy.

-The more extensive the empire, the larger the seraglio; and consequently the more voluptuous the prince.
-Hence the more nations such a sovereign has to rule, the less he attends to the cares of government; the more important his affairs, the less he makes them the subject of his deliberations.
+The more extensive the empire, the larger the seraglio.

+Consequently, the more voluptuous the prince.

+Hence the more nations such a sovereign has to rule, the less he attends to the cares of government.

+The more important his affairs, the less he makes them the subject of his deliberations.